Organique0/ai-companion/README.md

-Next 13, React, Stripe, Prisma, MySQL, Tailwind.
+Next 13, React, Stripe, Prisma, Mongodb, Tailwind.
-Authentication with Clerk since its so easy to use with Next.js (if you do not have a separate server for user validation already)
+Authentication with Clerk since its so easy to use with Next.js

 Saas ai platform.
 Create custom ai characters and then have a conversations with them.
 The most challenging part was the real time autocompletion search.